FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 <span style="font-weight: 400;">Actor per request works very similarly.
 An instance is created for every request, process it and then will be destroyed.</span>

-<span style="font-weight: 400;">You can configure Spray/Akka-HTTP to work in actor-per-request</span>

 You can configure Spray/Akka-HTTP to work in actor-per-request mode, or do it yourself, however it is not part of the Akka configuration so I won't get deep into details.
 In a nutshell-

 * Easy to manage state in the actor, because the context is always of a specific request, hence you don't have to maintain any mapping of State => Request